moonrepo/setup-rust/README.md

 # Setup Rust and Cargo

-A GitHub action for setting up Rust and Cargo.
+A one-stop-shop GitHub action for setting up Rust and Cargo.
+Will automatically setup the Rust toolchain with `rustup`, cache the `~/.cargo/registry` and `/target/debug` directories, and install Cargo binaries (when applicable).

 ```yaml
 jobs: